 Improves the home’s acoustics and aesthetics.
 Wood has an impressive sound-absorbing and blocking capacity.
 Lay the timber battens closer together to enhance acoustics.

 Want to use timber battens in your home exterior and interiors?
-Talk to our architects and building designers.
-We’d be happy to help you!
+Talk to our building designers.
+We'd be happy to help you!